simonehagey/orbdot/docs/source/getting_started.rst

     }

 Note:
- The planet characteristics are given as a list so that the user may have a single info file for a system with multiple planets.
+ The planet properties are given as a list so that the user may have a single info file for a system with multiple planets.
 When creating a :class:`~orbdot.star_planet.StarPlanet` object, the argument ``planet_num`` indicates the index that corresponds to the planet you want to study, with the default being ``0``.